abdanar/abdanar.github.io/_pages/home.md

   - /home/
   - /home.html
 ---
 Welcome to my website.
-I graduated from Middle East Technical University as a High Honor student this semester, and my graduation ceremony will be on September 3.
+I graduated from Middle East Technical University as a High Honor student, and my graduation ceremony will be on September 3.
 I have applied to universities in the UK and Germany for a master's degree and have been accepted into the following programs:

 1. MSc Computational Applied Mathematics - The University of Edinburgh
 2. MSc Applied Mathematics - The University of Manchester